ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/appendix-2-writing-style.md

 Learning Paths should be written in a clear, simple, and informal voice.
 You should write in a voice that anticipates the needs of your reader and is not pedantic or formal.
 However, do not write like you are speaking, because that is too informal.

-If you write in this clear, simple, and informal voice, your content will be easy to understand.
+If you write in a clear, simple, and informal voice, your content will be easy to understand.

 {{% notice Examples%}}
 Too formal: